Ashutosh5333/Dev-frontend/README.md

    Create their own projects.
    Update their profile at any time.

+   🧪 Test Credentials

+If you want to explore the app quickly, you can log in using the following credentials:

+Email: lakshakarashutosh77@gmail.com
+Password: Ashu7985@

 ## ✨ Features

 * **User Authentication**: Signup & Login with validation.